fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 Let's create an Application using Vonage Developer Dashboard.

-In the Application left menu item.
-Create a new App.
-For example, `VoiceApp`.
-Generate a public and private key
+Click Applications in the leftside menu.
+Then click “Create a new application”.
+You’ll need to give your application a name.
+For example, “VoiceApp”.
+You will also need to generate a public and private key.
+Lastly, enable Voice capabilities.

 ![Create Vonage App](/content/blog/integrate-phone-calls-and-sms-with-openai/createapp.png)

-We will create a bot to answer an inbound phone call.
-The bot will ask what image content you want to generate.

 Check it using Vonage CLI.